Curriculum maps: templates and examples

 • Identify the extent of knowledge, skills coverage and depth in the curriculum

-• Ensure sufficient coverage of the subject over time
+• Make sure there is sufficient coverage of the subject over time

 Curriculum maps can help you do this, but you can also demonstrate this with a list or curriculum intent audit (for primary schools).

-Curriculum maps can be useful for pupils, teachers and parents
+Curriculum maps can be useful for pupils, teachers, parents and carers

-Although you're not required to create curriculum maps, they can be beneficial when done the right way for your school (see the section below).
+Although you're not required to create curriculum maps, they can be beneficial when done the right way for your school (see below for details on this).

 Pupils can use them to: